It’s almost June! Do you know what you’re doing with your fall event season yet? Does that question make you want to run away screaming?

 - Implement frictionless user flows for maximizing fundraising with matching gift and donor-advised fund giving options.

-Loved hearing from Marcie and wondering how she can help craft a stellar virtual fundraising event for your organization?
+Wondering how we can help craft a stellar virtual fundraising event for your organization?